How-To Guides

 1. Download the 1.1.1.1 app from the App Store

-4. Approve the configuration profile
+3. Approve the configuration profile when prompted

 Configure DNS Over HTTPS in Your Browser